Show All Answers

 A second method is requesting a mail-in absentee ballot.
 Any Rowan County registered voter who is qualified to vote in an election may request and receive a mail-in absentee ballot for any election in which absentee voting is allowed.
 No special circumstance or reason is needed to receive and vote a mail-in absentee ballot.

-To find out more about Absentee Voting visit the North Carolina State Board of Election website.
+To find out more about Absentee Voting visit the North Carolina State Board of Election website or the Absentee Voting by Mail page.

 Inactive voters are those voters who do not have a verifiable resident address, as we have had numerous mailings returned to our office marked undeliverable.
 It could also be that the voter has chosen not to vote in the last election.The "Inactive" voters, if eligible, are still allowed to vote but will need to change or confirm their address.
 We need to make sure we have voter assigned to the correct voting district and return the voter to active status.